ut-issl/s2e-documents/Tutorials/HowToMakeNewSimulationScenario.md

    - `CMakeSetting.json ` is a compile setting file for Visual Studio.
 2. `data/ini` and `data/logs`
    - In the `ini` directory, there are several initialize files.
-     - The most important initialize file is `User_SimBase.ini`.
+     - The most important initialize file is `UserSimBase.ini`.
      - Other initialize files are defined in this base initialize file.
 So you need to edit the file names in the base file when you modify the name of other initialize files.
-       - When you change the name of the base file, you have to edit `S2E_USER.cpp`.
+       - When you change the name of the base file, you have to edit `S2eUser.cpp`.
      - Details of the initialize files are described in `Specifications`.
        - Basic files are described in [Getting Started](./GettingStarted.md).
    - `logs`